mckeeh3/akka-java-cluster-persistence/README.md

 This project builds on the [akka-java-cluster-sharding](https://github.com/mckeeh3/akka-java-cluster-sharding) project.
-The `EntityActor` in the previous project, which only logged entity messages, is replaced with an `EntityPersistenceActor`, which adds the persistence of events that are derived from the command messages.
+The `EntityActor` in the previous project, which only logged entity messages, is replaced with an `EntityPersistenceActor`, which adds the persistence of events that are derived from command messages.

 The `EntityPersistenceActor` actor handles the state of a specific bank account.
 Incoming command messages are either bank account deposits or withdrawals.
 These commands, which are requests to perform an entity state changing action, are persisted as historical events.
 Please see the
 [Akka Persistence documentation](https://doc.akka.io/docs/akka/current/persistence.html#persistence)